ZeroOneLogan/Ad_cap/README.md

 * Provides helper utilities to evaluate prestige resets, estimate production multipliers with diminishing returns, and determine the earnings needed to hit a target angel milestone.
+* Exposes progress tracking to show how close the player is to their next angel, making it easy to drive UI meters or reset prompts.

 ## Running Tests